 “To be genuinely competitive we need to be delivering a competitive and appropriate product.
 We need a pipeline of high quality Grade A offices as well flexible and innovative work-space configured to the requirements of a new kind of urban entrepreneurialism.
 We need to be building homes that are attractive, affordable and in the right place – close to transport, connected to work and in well designed and sustainable neighbourhoods.”

-Promising a new era of ambition, realism and joined-up thinking, he suggested that inan increasingly unstable and unpredictable world, the less able the City Region was to control events beyond its boundaries, the more it needed to create certainty, stability and consistency within them.
+Promising a new era of ambition, realism and joined-up thinking, the Metro Mayor suggested that in an increasingly unstable and unpredictable world, the less able the City Region was to control events beyond its boundaries, the more it needed to create certainty, stability and consistency within them:

 “Strong relationships, mutual trust, shared goals, policy and political consistency, a long-term perspective and the right institutional architecture are the foundations for future prosperity.
 They are powerful signals to the outside world, that we are open for business”